-When social media benefits are tried to be understood properly, we should first understand some essential social media objectives and specific roles can play in achieving those objectives.
+When social media benefits are tried to be understood properly, we should first understand some major social media objectives and specific roles it can play in achieving those objectives.
 In addition, when beginning social media activities in business, it is necessary to make clear what the objectives of the company for operating in social media environment are.

-The question is not whether to blog or tweet, but what objectives need to be achieved and also which set of tools with their corresponding metrics can best achieve them [34].
-It is impossible to evaluate the success and benefits of social media without knowing what the actual objectives are [60][27].
-Activeness in social media itself is not an actual useful objective, because the activeness without a purpose doesn't necessarily bring value to an organization [10], or the value might turn out to be even negative due to e.g. information leakages, or inferior handling of received feedback.
-Social media objectives also need to be aligned with the goals of the firm to focus on those social media activities that will best facilitate the needs of its business [43].
+The question is not whether to blog or tweet, but what objectives need to be achieved and also which set of tools can best achieve them [27].
+It is impossible to evaluate the success and benefits of social media without knowing what the actual objectives are [21, 59].
+Being active in social media in itself is not an actual useful objective, because the activity without a purpose doesn't necessarily bring value to an organization, or the value might turn out to be even negative due to e.g. information leakages, or inferior handling of received feedback.
+Social media objectives also need to be aligned with the goals of the firm to focus on those social media activities that will best facilitate the needs of its business [39].